wearebraid/vueformulate.com/docs/guide/inputs/custom-inputs/README.md

 The input component, on the other hand, is a Vue component that is passed a [`context` object](/guide/inputs/#context-object) prop (the [context object](/guide/inputs/#context-object) is responsible nearly all of the component’s functionality — it’s a good idea to familiarize yourself with it).
+Additionally your custom input can be passed it’s own props defined as `slotProps`.
 This custom component can be used for entirely new input systems, business logic, or custom UI.

 #### The model